Using employer Groups, you can organise your employers by creating a hierarchy for large or complex organisation structures.

 The employer groups list has the following details/actions:

-- Type - Automatically created employer group show type as Employer, while manually created ones show type as Employer Group.
+- Type - Automatically created employer groups have an Employer type, while manually created ones have the Employer Group type.

 - Parent name - Displayed where applicable

-- Delete - This option is only displayed for manually created created employer groups.
+- Delete - This option is only displayed for manually created employer groups.

 Create an Employer Group structure